kadinche/Kassets/Documentation/docs/2-getting-started/quick-start.md

 <img width="878" alt="Screen Shot 2020-11-19 at 6 26 08" src="https://user-images.githubusercontent.com/1290720/99601584-0d585400-2a43-11eb-9ce3-dd143e260f0d.png"></img>

-From example above, `Player` component's field `Health` and `HealthBarUI` component's field `Health` both refer to the same FloatVariable ScriptableObject instance `PlayerHealth`.
-Since both component refer to the same variable instance, the `float` value they refer to is shared.
-Each component then manage their own need with the value without any coupling between components.
-I.e. `HealthBarUI` doesn't have to request the `Health` value to `Player` component and Player component can manage its own `Health` without the need to distribute its value to other components.
+From the example above, `Player` component's field `Health` and `HealthBarUI` component's field `Health` both refer to the same `FloatVariable` `ScriptableObject` instance `PlayerHealth`.
+Since both components refer to the same variable instance, the `float` value they refer to is shared.
+Each component then manages its own need with the value without any coupling between components.
+For instance, `HealthBarUI` doesn't need to request the `Health` value from the `Player` component and the `Player` component can manage its own `Health` value without needing to distribute it to other components.

 ### Usage on UnityEvents